sigilante/curriculum/hsl-2022.02/lesson-1.md

 Greek mathematics were based on geometry, and in large part on calculations using the chord of a circle rather than the sine.
 This is an equivalent formulation, and makes some calculations easier and others harder.

-- Why prefer chords to sines?
-For one thing, it's easier to do with string and pegs.

 Greeks were also very concerned with the notion of proof, as Euclid's _Elements_ demonstrated and left a legacy for all subsequent mathematicians to follow.

-Pythagoras' insight was that number was magical.
-He realized the mystical unity of ratios, musical notes, geometric forms, etc.  This was incredibly important and actually true:  the perfect abstraction, the perfect move to understand the nature of reality more deeply.
+Pythagoras' insight was that number was magical (ratios, musical notes, etc.)

 2. Any computation requires a representation.